vircadia/project-apollo/docs/API-Users.md

-# MetaverseAPI - Account Related Operations
+# MetaverseAPI - User Related Operations

-Requests that create and manage accounts.
+Requests that create and manage list of users.

 - [Users](#Users) - Get information on other users
 - [Friends](#Friends) - Get information on friends